FeminaRathod/Open-Source/Presentation.md

 - A playable Pac-Man character controlled by the player.
 - Dynamic, unpredictable monsters to challenge the player.
 - Food scattered across the maze for the player to collect.
-- Win and lose conditions based on food collection and collision detectio
+- Win and lose conditions based on food collection and collision detection